Meaty Beaty Big and Bouncy: Background

-Aside from two songs, "Boris the Spider" and "I'm a Boy", every track on the album had been released as a single in the UK; further, all except "A Legal Matter", "Magic Bus", and "The Seeker" were top ten hits.
+Aside from "Boris the Spider", every track on the album had been released as a single in the UK; further, all except "A Legal Matter", "Magic Bus", and "The Seeker" were top ten hits.
 "Happy Jack", "I Can See for Miles", "Magic Bus", and "Pinball Wizard" had also been Top 40 hits in the US.

+While "I'm a Boy" had also been released as a single in the UK, it is represented here by an alternate, longer and slower version that was recorded three months after the original single release.
+"I Can See For Miles" is an edit of the The Who Sell Out album track rather than the single mix itself, which is easily identifiable by its unique bassline.
+The original UK and European Track Records LP pressings of Meaty Beaty Big And Bouncy also contained a longer alternate mix of "Magic Bus" that ran an extra minute to a cold ending rather than ending with the more familiar fadeout.
+This version was however substituted on US pressings and all subsequent CD reissues with the more commonly available version that previously appeared on the US compilation album Magic Bus: The Who on Tour.

-"I'm a Boy" is represented by an alternate longer and slower version that was recorded three months after the original single release.
-Most of the tracks on this album would appear in subsequent compilations.
+Most of the tracks on this album would reappear in subsequent compilations and super deluxe editions.

 Packaging

 The album is named after the members of the band: "Meaty" is Daltrey, who was quite fit at the time; "Beaty" is Moon, for his drumming; "Big" is Entwistle, who was a large person, often referred to as "The Ox" (lending his nickname to the instrumental of the same name); and "Bouncy" was Townshend, who jumped about quite acrobatically during performances.
 The album's original title was The Who Looks Back.

 On the front cover the Who are looking at four children, one of whom is Curbishley's younger brother Paul.
 The panoramic photograph featured on the inside cover of the gatefold vinyl packaging is an exterior shot of the side of the Railway Hotel, a pub that was sited on the bridge next to Harrow & Wealdstone station in north-west London.
 The Railway Hotel was a popular hangout for Mods and the Who became a regular attraction there from June 1964, shortly after Keith Moon joined the band, performing every Tuesday night.
 It was here that Kit Lambert, their manager, first saw the band, and here that Pete Townshend accidentally cracked his guitar's neck on the low ceiling above the stage.
 In response to laughter from the crowd, he then smashed his guitar for the first time in public, a gimmick he maintained for many years when playing live.
 The band were filmed at the venue on 11 August – a copy of the recording turning up in 2002.
 The hotel was destroyed by fire in March 2000, after becoming empty and vandalised.
 The site is now occupied by blocks of flats where the buildings, such as Moon House and Daltrey House, are named after the band members.